knpwrs/redux-ts-utils/README.md

 is one important distinction with the way this library is typed that you should take note of of.

-First, the [FSA] docs state that the `payload` property is optional and _may_ have a value.
+The [FSA] docs state that the `payload` property is optional and _may_ have a value.
 This makes reducers a pain to write because TypeScript will enforce that you always check for the existence of the payload property in order to use the resulting actions.
 If you want to create an action that doesn't require a payload, the simplest (and most type-explicit) thing to do is to type the payload as `void`:

 ```ts
 const myAction = createAction<void>('MY_ACTION');